 Inspired by the tangy mustard-based flavors of Carolina Gold BBQ, this dry rub has a base of fine honey granules and mustard powder, rounded out with garlic, onion and other spices.
 The fine texture of this rub makes it perfect for creating a paste-like coating that complements the flavors of smoked pork or chicken.

 Pork has a naturally mild and sweet flavor that can be paired with a variety of flavors.
-For a classic BBQ'd pork flavor and color, we combined brown sugar, chili pepper, garlic, chipotle pepper and hickory smoke flavor.
+For a classic BBQ'd pork flavor and color, we combined brown sugar, chili pepper, garlic, chipotle pepper and hickory smoke flavor for our BBQ rub.
 This blend gets an extra kick and visual element from whole crushed red pepper flakes.
 But don't let the name hold you back, we've used this blend on beef and chicken and both were equally delicious.

 Inspired by one of our best-selling rubs, this blend is a combination of sweet pie spices like cinnamon and clove blended with brown sugar, butter flavors and a hint of apple.
 The sweetness of this blend makes it perfect on all cuts of pork, but would be great on chicken too.